christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 [^Marchesi2021]: Marchesi, Monica (2021). ["Reprint and destroy?
 Wolfgang Tillmans' artistic practice: The reprinting and the intentional destruction of large-format inkjet prints."](https://www.icom-cc-publications-online.org/4241/Reprint-and-destroy-Wolfgang-Tillmans-artistic-practice--The-reprinting-and-the-intentional-destruction-of-large-format-inkjet-prints) In *Transcending Boundaries: Integrated Approaches to Conservation,* ICOM-CC 19th Triennial Conference Preprints, Beijing, 17–21 May 2021.
 Beijing: ICOM-CC.
 ISBN 978-2-491997-14-4.
 [^nfts]: You might ask, *why not use a blockchain for this?* An [NFT] *can*
     correlate a work's ownership, data, and image.
-However, I'm observing an older convention, where the artist--collector bond is more personal than a smart contract, and the images aren't listed automatically on every marketplace.
+However, I'm observing an older convention, where the artist--collector bond is more privy than a smart contract, and the images aren't broadcast to every odd marketplace.
 In short, these works are not just *tokens.*